University of California, Los Angeles

 Dissertation Title: Immigrant Children: Resilience and Coping with HeART

-Dissertation Abstract: Silvia’s dissertation explores the ways anti-immigration policy impacts the lives of immigrant children through new epistemological tools centering art and creative expression.
+Dissertation Abstract: Silvia’s dissertation explores the ways anti-immigration policy impacts the lives of immigrant children through new methodological tools centering art and creative expression.
 Through a partnership with the Los Angeles Unified School District (LAUSD) and Social and Public Art Resource Center (SPARC), her research highlights the understudied preadolescent children of immigrants—both U.S.-born citizens and undocumented immigrant children.
-Through a multidisciplinary theater class at a local elementary school in Los Angeles, California her data includes family, child, and teacher interviews, class observations, artwork and performance videos, with recently arrived Mexican and Central American children ages 11 to 13.
-More broadly, Silvia is also concerned with issues of structural inequality, service-learning, immigration policy, mixed-status families, transborder relations, undocumented youth and children, and arts and artivism through performance and digital media.
+Through a multidisciplinary theater class at a local elementary school in South Central, Los Angeles her data includes family, child, and teacher interviews, class observations, artwork and performance videos, with recently arrived Mexican and Central American children ages 11 to 13.